zhumistry/pythonalgorithms/README.md

 # pythonbasics

-A collection of basic python commands
+A collection of python algorithms